Cogumeluns/ClownFishAI/README.md

 - Run Server (for default at port 8000): `uvicorn app.main:app --reload`

-- To Run With API, create a .env file at root of the project, and define the `HUGGING_TOKEN` equals the token of your Hugging Face account
+- To run with API, create a .env file at root of the server project, and define the `HUGGING_TOKEN` equals the token of your Hugging Face account

 ### Client